 However, he is best known for his association with the Federal capital site selection.
-During extreme drought in 1900 he guided Alexander Oliver to Buckley's Crossing (Dalgety).
-Influenced by the Snowy River 'surplus overflow', Oliver recommended Bombala, with sea access at Eden, as the best prospect for Australia's capital city.
-Political indecision and promotion of Tumut by Sir William Lyne eventually forced Sir John Forrest into an inspection of twenty-five locations in 1903.
+Influenced by the Snowy River 'surplus overflow', Alexander Oliver had recommended Bombala, with sea access at Eden, as the best prospect for Australia's capital city.
+Political indecision and promotion of Tumut by Sir William Lyne eventually forced Sir John Forrest into an inspection of twenty-five locations in April 1904.
 Scrivener's advice caused him to favour Buckley's Crossing.
 Scrivener is also believed to have drawn attention to possible cheap hydro-electric power generation at Jindabyne.

 For two months during the winter of 1904 Scrivener and an assistant worked on horseback in snow-covered country to prepare contour maps, drawn in a tent on rough drawing-paper by Scrivener, with such accuracy that the Land Department swiftly published 4000 copies.
 His reports proved vital to the choice of Dalgety.
 Scrivener next marked out prospective territorial boundaries but on his own initiative added 1550 sq. miles (4015 km²) taking in the Snowy River watershed including Mount Kosciusko.
 In an angry response (Sir) Joseph Carruthers withdrew the Dalgety site and threatened High Court action if a single Commonwealth survey-peg was driven into New South Wales soil.
 Scrivener served in Hay as district surveyor in 1906-08, and engaged in cadastral surveys in the Deniliquin district.